SpencerCDixon/Gosu-Tutorial/readme.md

 we will change into the directory and start making some more directories and files we're going to be using.
 ```
-mkdir gosu_game
+mkdir rps
-cd gosu_game
+cd rps
 ```

-Now inside of our gosu_game directory we will create a few more subdirectories in order to stay organized and the main game file that we will use to run our program.
+Now inside of our rps directory we will create a few more subdirectories in order to stay organized.
+Then the main game file that we will use to run our program.

 ```